New Year is coming. Where are you headed?

 2) Being hyperconnected to digital results in being disconnected from life.
 68% of people check their work-related e-mails and messages even when it is their time off.

-Make a resolution when your time off is going to be scheduled.
-Then, practice self-discipline – put away your telephone, laptop and take part in the enriching and recharging experiences around you.
+When on a break or a holiday always practice self-discipline – put away your telephone or laptop and take part in the enriching and recharging experiences around you.
 Taking the time for face-to-face meetings and enriching your personal relationships matters.

 Fact: Socially isolated people have poorer health and shorter lives than those with meaningful social bonds.